japila-books/spark-sql-internals/docs/spark-sql-subqueries.md

 It is said that scalar subqueries should be used very rarely if at all and you should join instead.

-Spark Analyzer uses link:spark-sql-Analyzer-ResolveSubquery.adoc[ResolveSubquery] resolution rule to link:spark-sql-Analyzer-ResolveSubquery.adoc#resolveSubQueries[resolve subqueries] and at the end link:spark-sql-Analyzer-CheckAnalysis.adoc#checkSubqueryExpression[makes sure that they are valid].
+Spark Analyzer uses spark-sql-Analyzer-ResolveSubquery.md[ResolveSubquery] resolution rule to spark-sql-Analyzer-ResolveSubquery.md#resolveSubQueries[resolve subqueries] and at the end spark-sql-Analyzer-CheckAnalysis.md#checkSubqueryExpression[makes sure that they are valid].

 Catalyst Optimizer uses the following optimizations for subqueries:

-* link:spark-sql-Optimizer-PullupCorrelatedPredicates.adoc[PullupCorrelatedPredicates] optimization to link:spark-sql-Optimizer-PullupCorrelatedPredicates.adoc#rewriteSubQueries[rewrite subqueries] and pull up correlated predicates
+* spark-sql-Optimizer-PullupCorrelatedPredicates.md[PullupCorrelatedPredicates] optimization to spark-sql-Optimizer-PullupCorrelatedPredicates.md#rewriteSubQueries[rewrite subqueries] and pull up correlated predicates

-* link:spark-sql-Optimizer-RewriteCorrelatedScalarSubquery.adoc[RewriteCorrelatedScalarSubquery] optimization to link:spark-sql-Optimizer-RewriteCorrelatedScalarSubquery.adoc#constructLeftJoins[constructLeftJoins]
+* spark-sql-Optimizer-RewriteCorrelatedScalarSubquery.md[RewriteCorrelatedScalarSubquery] optimization to spark-sql-Optimizer-RewriteCorrelatedScalarSubquery.md#constructLeftJoins[constructLeftJoins]

-Spark Physical Optimizer uses link:spark-sql-PlanSubqueries.adoc[PlanSubqueries] physical optimization to link:spark-sql-PlanSubqueries.adoc#apply[plan queries with scalar subqueries].
+Spark Physical Optimizer uses spark-sql-PlanSubqueries.md[PlanSubqueries] physical optimization to spark-sql-PlanSubqueries.md#apply[plan queries with scalar subqueries].

-CAUTION: FIXME Describe how a physical link:spark-sql-Expression-ExecSubqueryExpression-ScalarSubquery.adoc[ScalarSubquery] is executed (cf. `updateResult`, `eval` and `doGenCode`).
+CAUTION: FIXME Describe how a physical spark-sql-Expression-ExecSubqueryExpression-ScalarSubquery.md[ScalarSubquery] is executed (cf. `updateResult`, `eval` and `doGenCode`).